corinalogan/grackles/EasyToReadFiles/g_inhibition.md

 6. Break (random effect: 1=the bird experienced at least one day off over the course of the experiment, 0=the bird experienced no days off)

+7. Experimenter (random effect: when there is more than one experimenter within a test, experimenter will be added as a random effect to account for potential differences between experimenters in conducting the tests)

 *[Jump to P1 analyses](#P1-delayed-gratification)*

 ##### *P3: training improve detour performance?*

 1. Condition: pre- or post-reversal learning tests

+2. Break (random effect: 1=the bird experienced at least one day off over the course of the experiment, 0=the bird experienced no days off)

+3. Experimenter (random effect: when there is more than one experimenter within a test, experimenter will be added as a random effect to account for potential differences between experimenters in conducting the tests)

 *[Jump to P3 analyses](#P3-detour-performance-improves-with-training)*

 ### E. ANALYSIS PLAN

 We do not plan to **exclude** any data.
 When **missing data** occur, the existing data for that individual will be included in the analyses for the tests they completed.
 Analyses will be conducted in R (current version 3.3.3; R Core Team (2017)).
-When there is more than one experimenter within a test, experimenter will be added as a random effect to account for potential differences between experimenters in conducting the tests.
-If there are no differences between models including or excluding experimenter as a random effect, then we will use the model without this random effect for simplicity.

 #### *Ability to detect actual effects*